adityaramesh/aws_dns/README.md

 # Introduction

-If you use EC2, `ip_sync` essentially gives you DynDNS for free.
+If you use AWS, `ip_sync` essentially gives you DynDNS for free.

-`ip_sync` is a daemon for users of Amazon EC2 that periodically checks the public IP address of a machine and synchronizes it with an A record for a hosted zone.
+`ip_sync` is a daemon that periodically checks the public IP address of the host machine, and pushes the address to an A record for a hosted zone.
 This allows you to tie an SSH server behind a dynamic IP to a domain name like `bob.example.com`.